On manifolds with infinitely many fillable contact structures: Abstract

 \section{Abstract}

 We introduce the notion of asymptotically finitely generated contact structures, which states essentially that the Symplectic Homology in a certain degree of any filling of such contact manifolds is uniformly generated by only finitely many Reeb orbits.
-This property is used to generalize a famous result by Ustilovsky: We show that in a large class of manifolds (including all unit cotangent bundles) each carries infinitely many exactly fillable contact structures.
-Moreover, we show that $S^{4m+1}$ carries more different fillable contact structures then the Ustilovsky examples.
-Along the way, the construction of Symplectic Homology is made more general and a clarified proof of Cieliebak's Invariance Theorem for subcritical handle attaching is given.
+This property is used to generalize a famous result by Ustilovsky: We show that in a large class of manifolds (including all unit cotangent bundles and all Weinstein fillable contact manifolds with torsion first Chern class) each carries infinitely many exactly fillable contact structures.
+These are all different from the ones constructed recently by Lazarev.\\ Along the way, the construction of Symplectic Homology is made more general.
+Moreover, we give a detailed exposition of Cieliebak's Invariance Theorem for subcritical handle attaching, where we provide explicit Hamiltonians for the squeezing on the handle.